Board of Governors, Copenhagen International School (CIS)

 The Board consists of elected and appointed members, primarily parents of students enrolled with the school.
 The Board strives for gender balance and diversity of cultural background, skills and experience.
 All members are volunteers.

 The executive board meets every month from August to May (excluding December) in executive board sessions, full board sessions, community board sessions and at the AGM in April.
 The Director of the school is involved in all the Board sessions.
 The full board sessions are attended by the executive board, Director, leadership team, heads of functional departments and student representatives.
 The community board sessions and AGM are led by the executive board and Director, and open to the school community including staff and parents.

 Chair and Vice Chair

-The Board Chair acts as a sounding board in weekly meetings with the Director, and oversees the composition and functioning of the subcommittees, of which she/he is an ex officio member.
+The Board Chair acts as a sounding board in weekly meetings with the Director, and oversees the composition and functioning of the committees, of which she/he is an ex officio member.
 In addition, the Chair leads the annual Board induction, presides over Board meetings and presents the annual report at the Annual General Meeting.
 The Board Chair liaises with and delegates authority to the Vice Chair as and when needed.

-Poornima Luthra, Vice Chair
+Poornima Luthra, Board Chair